Results: Section Guide

 Heat Balance

-Produces 3 CSV files showing heat flows at different boundaries:
+The heat_balance toggle produces three CSV files showing heat flows at different boundaries:

 Detailed Heating Cooling

-Produces detailed per-timestep outputs for heating and cooling systems:
+The detailed_heating_cooling toggle produces detailed per-timestep outputs for heating and cooling systems:

-Hot water system summaries (results_hot_water_source_summary__<name>.csv)
+• results_hot_water_source_summary__<name>.csv: hot water system summaries

-Electric storage heater results (results_esh_<name>.csv)
+• results_esh_<name>.csv: electric storage heater results

 View, Edit and Create metrics